caitaozhan/CSE519-Homework-Project/README.md

 The jupyter notebook is at HW2/HW2.ipynb.

-And The report is at /HW2/report.pdf
+And The report is at HW2/report.pdf

-Note that I restructured the repository on Oct.
+**Note** that I restructured the repository on Oct.
 3rd.
-So the latest timestamp of all the files in HW2 will be on Oct.
+So the latest timestamp of all the files in HW2/ will be on Oct.
 3rd.

 # **Homework-3**
 Three members of our team: